PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - System will consider the weekend days to create recurring instances.
   - If the recurring instance's task/subtask due date is coming on Saturday or Sunday, the system will auto set that tasks/subtasks due date to last Friday.
   - If any task/subtask start date is coming on Saturday or Sunday, system will auto set that tasks/subtasks start date to last Friday.
 - Not all roles are mandatory at family level.
-So sometimes it is possible that selected role in Trigger is not empty at family level.
+So sometimes it is possible that selected role in Trigger is empty at family level.
 In such cases, system uses following **fallback logic** to set appropriate person from team
+  - If no Director, roll to Advisor
+  - If no Client Manager - task rolls to Client Associate - If no Client Associate - task rolls to CA Pool
   - If no Client Associate - task rolls to CA Pool
   - If no Associate Advisor - task rolls to Advisor
   - If no Investment Direct - task rolls to Advisor
+  - If no Investment Associate - task roll to Advisor
-  - If no Director, roll to Advisor
+  - If no Operations - task roll to Advisor
   - If no Personal Controller, role to Client Associate and if no Client associate, roll to CA Pool
   - If no Reconciliation, role to Personal controller, if no Personal Controller, role to Client Associate and if no Client associate, roll to CA Pool
 - Accountable can be only one person.
 So if assigned role has multiple persons, system sets person mark as Lead as Accountable
 - For `Recurring Trigger`, multiple notes are not allowed.
 Only single note is allowed.

 ### UX Rule